Religion and Common Sense

 The Second Coming of Jesus

-Ever since the death and resurrection of The Boss's Son 2000 years ago, Christians have enthusiastically waited for Jesus to return one day to rescue them and take them to Heaven.
+Ever since the death and resurrection of The Boss's Son 2000 years ago, Christians have waited for Jesus to return one day to rescue them and take them to Heaven.
 It sounds like a wonderful idea but it contradicts the promise that Jesus made to his disciples when he said, "I am with you always, even to the end of the world."

 How can Jesus return if he never left?